corda/corda/docs/source/getting-set-up.rst

 Next steps
 ----------
-The best way to check that everything is working fine is by running the :doc:`tutorial CorDapp <tutorial-cordapp>` and the :doc:`samples <running-the-demos>`.
+The best way to check that everything is working fine is by taking a deeper look at the :doc:`example CorDapp <tutorial-cordapp>`.

 Next, you should read through :doc:`Corda Key Concepts <key-concepts>` to understand how Corda works.